UchihaOBIT0O/react-quiz/README.md

-# React Quiz App
+# Linux Quiz App

-React Quiz App using React
+Linux Quiz App using React

 Data Fetched from QuizAPI.IO and used useReducerHook to Manage the state across the application